jcordova/observe-point.quiz/README.md

 # observe-point.quiz

-This is a very basic project which demonstrate how test REST API service call (end-points) using Rest-Assured JAVA Library.
+This is a very basic project which demonstrates how test REST API service call (end-points) using Rest-Assured JAVA Library.

 I worked on this mini project during a weekend for a job interview's quiz.